Models of Care Toolkit

 Multidisciplinary clinics

-Multidisciplinary clinics use an integrated approach to planning and delivery of cancer services.
-Clinics are run within a single cancer centre and usually include multiple departments or programs (e.g., radiation or medical oncology, pharmacy, psychology) and individual team members.
+Multidisciplinary clinics use an integrated approach to planning and delivering cancer services.
+Clinics are run at a single cancer centre and usually include multiple departments or programs.

 A key aspect of these models is the overarching administrative structure that focuses on the integration and coordination of clinical services.
-It is this aspect of multidisciplinary clinics that uniquely supports person-centred care as all services are coordinated around the needs of the patient, instead of the schedules of each separate discipline involved in cancer care.
+This ensures all services are coordinated around the needs of the patient, instead of the schedules of each separate discipline involved in cancer care.

-Evidence suggests that organizing care using a multidisciplinary clinic approach increases patient satisfaction and the efficiency of care delivery.
-The model reduces the need to transition patients between care providers and the duplication of services such as testing.
+Evidence suggests that organizing care using a multidisciplinary clinic approach increases patient satisfaction and the efficiency of care delivery, including reducing patient transitions between care providers and duplicating services such as testing.
 It also helps patients access complementary care from dietitians, speech language pathologists and psychologists in a timely manner.3

 Building a person-centred care team